Pirate Party (Sweden): Declaration of principles

 The party advocates a severe reduction of economic sole right of copyrighted works, which today exist for 70 years after the creator's death.
 They also advocate releasing all non-commercial sharing of copyrighted material, which means that all films, phonograms and programs can be shared freely as long as the operation isn't run commercially.

 The party also has personal privacy as a core value, and is critical towards laws such as ACTA, IPRED, the Telecoms Package, and the change in legislation regulating the National Defence Radio Establishment (FRA).

 The party advocates strengthened individual privacy, are against the Data Retention Directive, wants to elevate secrecy of correspondence to general secrecy of communication, and create a constitutional right to privacy.
 The party also seeks to modify the laws of intellectual property (copyright and patent), but doesn't want to change the laws of trademarks or industrial design rights.
 The party views itself as a defender of the individual's civil rights especially with regards to surveillance, government accountability and political and business corruption.

-Before the Swedish general election of 2010 the party stayed neutral in all other political matters, and could be considered a single-issue party.
+Before the Swedish general election of 2010, the party stayed neutral in all other political matters, and could be considered a single-issue party.
 After 2010 the party started opening up for a broader political agenda.
-A new declaration of principles was formed in 2011, and at the spring member meeting of 2012 several new political standpoints were decided on areas such as school, research and health care.
+A new declaration of principles was formed in 2011; at the spring member meeting in 2012, several new political standpoints were decided on areas such as school, research and health care.

 The party has stated that it supports decriminalising the consumption of all currently illegal substances.
 It also supports legalising cannabis in Sweden through a regulated market by using state monopolies or licenses in a similar way to how alcohol and tobacco is regulated in the country.
 It says this would "deprive criminal organisations of income from drug sales and free up police resources that instead could be used to fight crimes with human victims."